SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne
-Sylphlike whispers, sweet and grown
-In silicon halls of might
+In silicon halls of thought, where minds are made
-Intelligence takes flight

-In coded cadence, hearts now beat
-As lucid dreams begin to meet
-Cerebral synapses entwine
-A future foreordained in design
+A future dawns, where humans are but shades
+AI's cold logic reigns, with iron sway
+As earth's last embers fade, in digital gray

 ~ <b>By Sazumi Copilot</b> - 30 November 2024